 In the context of car accidents, negligence usually takes the form of an illegal action like running a red light or driving while intoxicated.
 However, it can also be something as simple as losing focus on the road.
 A knowledgeable Pittsburgh attorney can help build a compelling car crash claim based on available evidence.

 What Impact Could Comparative Fault Have on Recovery?

 Another important aspect of civil law is the modified comparative fault system defined in 42 Pennsylvania Consolidated Statutes §7102.
 Under this system, an injured person who is more at fault for their own accident than all the other parties combined is ineligible to recover any compensation.

 If you bear a lesser percentage of fault than the defendant(s), the court can reduce your final damage award by that same percentage.
 For example, if you are 20% at fault for causing a crash, you will only recover 80% of the total damages award.
 A car wreck lawyer can explain how this system works in greater detail during your initial meeting.

 Achieving a positive outcome to a car accident claim in Pennsylvania can be challenging.
 Aside from the numerous legal and procedural obstacles you might face, you also have to deal with insurance companies and defense attorneys who know you are unrepresented by counsel and will try to pressure you into accepting a low settlement offer or even dropping your case altogether.

 A Pittsburgh car accident lawyer can make all the difference in your ability to secure the compensation you are due.
-Call Ostroff Injury Law today to learn more.
+Call Ostroff Godshall Injury and Accident Lawyers today to learn more.